CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 - Implemented reset password functionality
 - Used firebase realtime database to store basic user information
 - Implemented form validation for the frontend of signup page
-- Worked on the frontend ui and logic
+- Worked on the frontend UI and logic

 ### Non-Technical Contributions